luxfi/sdk/examples/tokenvm/README.md

 pledged for the fill that weren't used to disappear.

 #### Expiring Fills
-Because of the format of `hypersdk` transactions, you can scope your fills to be valid only until a particular time.
+Because of the format of `vmsdk` transactions, you can scope your fills to be valid only until a particular time.
 This enables you to go for orders as you see fit at the time and not have to worry about your fill sitting around until you explicitly cancel it/replace it.

-### Avalanche Warp Support
+### Lux Warp Support
-We take advantage of the Avalanche Warp Messaging (AWM) support provided by the `hypersdk` to enable any `tokenvm` to send assets to any other `tokenvm` without relying on a trusted relayer or bridge (just the validators of the `tokenvm` sending the message).
+We take advantage of the Lux Warp Messaging (LWM) support provided by the `vmsdk` to enable any `tokenvm` to send assets to any other `tokenvm` without relying on a trusted relayer or bridge (just the validators of the `tokenvm` sending the message).